Distribution Knowledge Embedding for Graph Pooling: Experiments

 \section{Experiments}

 In this section, we demonstrate the experimental results of our proposed DKEPool module and its robust variant DKEPool$_R$ on graph classification datasets.
-To verify the effectiveness of our methods, we perform comparison experiments with existing benckmark graph classification methods, including kernel-based and GNN-based methods.
-Furthermore, we also compare our modules with the Gaussian-based representation methods by using the same GNN to assure the fairness of the comparison experiments.
+To verify the effectiveness of our methods, we first perform comparison experiments with existing benchmark graph classification methods, including kernel-based and GNN-based methods, and then compare our modules with the Gaussian-based representation methods by using the same GNN.
+Secondly, we apply the DKEPool module to hierarchical methods for stepwise information extracting.
+Finally, we provide the ablation studies in the section \ref{ablation_study}.

-\textbf{Datasets} We use seven popularly used TU databases~\cite{morris2020tudataset} in this paper, including IMDB-BINARY, IMDB-MULTI, MUTAG, PTC, NCI1, PROTEINS and REDDIT-BINARY~(RDT-B), and two more recently released Open Graph Benchmark~(OGB)~\cite{hu2020open} datasets OGB-MOLHIV and OGB-BBBP.
-The MUTAG, PTC, PROTEINS, NCI1, OGB-MOLHIV and OGB-BBBP are bioinformatics datasets where each graph represents a chemical compound.
+\textbf{Datasets.} We adopt seven popularly used \textbf{TU databases}~\cite{morris2020tudataset} in this paper, including IMDB-BINARY~(IMDB-B), IMDB-MULTI~(IMDB-M), MUTAG, PTC, NCI1, PROTEINS and REDDIT-BINARY~(RDT-B), and two more recently released Open Graph Benchmark~(\textbf{OGB}) \textbf{datasets}~\cite{hu2020open}, including OGB-MOLHIV and OGB-MOLBBBP.
+The MUTAG, PTC, PROTEINS, NCI1, OGB-MOLHIV and OGB-HIVBBBP are bioinformatics datasets where each graph represents a chemical compound.
 On the other side, the IMDB-B, IMDB-M, RDT-B are social datasets.
-More detail information of these datasets are given in the Table~\ref{TUResults} and Table~\ref{OGBResults}.

-\textbf{Settings} To to ensure the non-singularity of the covariance matrix for learning DKEPool$_R$, we add Gaussian noise to node embedding features with a fixed signal-to-noise ratio~(SNR=[10, 15, 20] in our experiments).
-For the dimension of final representation, we tune $d$ of the projection matrix $W$ in Eq.(\ref{finalvector}) to be [200, 400, 600, 800] in our experiments.
-Then, we give the comparison results and experimental settings on the TU datasets and OGB datasets respectively.
+Below are the detailed descriptions of datasets: